June 2017 Herat mosque bombing

-On June 6, 2017, a bomb explosion outside the Jama Masjid, a historic mosque in the western city of Herat in Afghanistan killed at least 7 civilians, and wounded at least 15 others.
+On June 6, 2017, a bomb explosion outside the Great Mosque of Herat, a historic mosque in the western city of Herat in Afghanistan killed at least 7 civilians, and wounded at least 15 others.

 Attack

-A bomb hidden in a rickshaw detonated near the Jama Masjid, a 12th-century mosque, killing seven people and injuring at least fifteen more.
+A bomb hidden in a rickshaw detonated near the jama masjid (congregational mosque), a 12th-century mosque, killing seven people and injuring at least fifteen more.
 People were gathering at the mosque for Ramadan prayers.
 The Taliban denied responsibility for the attack in a statement to Al-Jazeera.